-Max's Royal Adventure - now available on Kindle
+Max's Royal Adventure - now available on Kindle and as a paperback

 Five years have gone by in history since the children and Max travelled back in time to 17th century Essex to face the dreaded Matthew Hopkins, otherwise known as the Witchfinder General.